-Common targets of exposure therapy include specific phobias, like fear of spiders (arachnophobia); fear of needles (trypanophobia); or fear of flying (aerophobia).
-Exposure therapy has been found quite adequate for such phobias.
+Common targets of exposure therapy include specific phobias, like fear of spiders (arachnophobia), fear of needles (trypanophobia), and fear of flying (aerophobia).
+Exposure therapy has been found to be quite adequate for such phobias.

-For example, Lars Öst has used single-session flooding exposure for fear of flying.
-In one representative study, his single-session exposure therapy produced an average of 90% reduction in flight phobia, with treatment gains maintained at 4-year follow-up (Öst, 2012).
+For example, Lars Öst (2012) has used single-session flooding exposure for fear of flying.
+In one representative study, his single-session exposure therapy produced an average of 90% reduction in flight phobia, with treatment gains maintained at four-year follow-up.

 Exposure therapy has also been used to relieve more general forms of anxiety, such as

-- chronic worry as occurs in Generalized Anxiety Disorder, or
+- Chronic worry as occurs in generalized anxiety disorder

-- traumatic memories or dreams as can occur in Post-Traumatic Stress Disorder (PTSD).
+- Traumatic memories or dreams as can occur in PTSD

 In a study of 1,931 veterans referred for PTSD, prolonged exposure therapy was also found to reduce those meeting clinical thresholds for PTSD, from 87% to 46% (Eftekhari et al., 2013).
 Prolonged exposure is currently considered the gold standard treatment for PTSD.

-Exposure has also been found useful for treating components of Generalized Anxiety Disorder (whose core feature is chronic worry), especially as concerns in vivo exposure – for example, inducing an actual worried state about a given topic, followed by induction of a relaxed state to neutralize the worry (Borkovec & Costello, 1993).
+Exposure has also been found to be useful for treating components of generalized anxiety disorder (whose core feature is chronic worry), especially as concerns in vivo exposure; for example, inducing an actual worried state about a given topic, followed by induction of a relaxed state to neutralize the worry (Borkovec & Costello, 1993).

-Jacki Lee Somers, who blogs about OCD and creativity, relates her struggle with OCD growing up.
+Jackie Lea Sommers, who blogs about OCD and creativity, shares her struggle with OCD growing up.

-She describes two decades of suffering from OCD, in a rare form called “scrupulosity”.
+She describes two decades of experiencing OCD in a rare form called “scrupulosity.”

-Symptoms primarily involve religiously-oriented obsessions and compulsions, e.g., obsession with having blasphemed, and thus doomed to hell, requiring some kind of compulsive ritual such as excessive prayer to avoid hell.
+Symptoms primarily involve religiously oriented obsessions and compulsions (e.g., obsession with having blasphemed and thus being doomed to hell or requiring some kind of compulsive ritual such as excessive prayer to avoid hell).

-At the same time, preventing her from engaging in compulsive praying.
+At the same time, the response prevention element prevented her from engaging in compulsive praying.
 This technique is meant to decouple one’s compulsions from their obsessive behavioral response.

-In Ms. Somers’ case, the treatment was a taste of “hell” itself, quite long and very difficult – but to her great relief, it worked.
-She could now write: “It rescued me, and that period of ERP [exposure therapy with response prevention] is a defining period of my life” (Sommers, 2013).
+In Sommers’s case, the treatment was a taste of “hell” itself, quite long and very difficult, but to her great relief, it worked: “It rescued me, and that period of ERP is a defining period of my life” (Sommers, 2013).

 Dr. Brenda Wiederhold treats anxiety disorders at virtual reality centers in San Diego and Brussels.
 She treated an 83-year-old woman with claustrophobia (fear of tight or enclosed spaces) whose physician had ordered an MRI without sedation.